Trade guide

 Overview

 Insulation installation is one of the fastest-growing trades in the UK, driven by government net-zero targets and soaring energy bills.
 Insulation installers fit cavity wall insulation, loft insulation, external wall insulation, and underfloor insulation to improve energy efficiency in homes and commercial buildings.
-With government grants funding millions of installations and new building regulations requiring higher thermal performance, qualified insulation installers have never been more in demand.
+Government grants fund millions of installations a year, and Part L now demands higher thermal performance — so certified installers are consistently short on the ground.

 Step-by-Step Career Path